tmpfs/trucks/examples/boilerplate/README.md

-# Skate Example
+# Boilerplate Example

-This document demonstrates using the [skate][] compiler transform.
+This document demonstrates a simple compiler confguration with a skeleton component.

 ## Install

 ```
-npm i trucks-example-skate-component
+npm i trucks-example-boilerplate
 ```

 To build this example install the command line interface `npm i -g trucks` and the example dependencies (`npm i`) then run: